 Semantic Limitations

 If declared, Groups must be named.
-This includes the root group, but for that group the name is ignored for the purposes of fully qualified names.
+This includes the root group, but for that group the name is ignored for the purposes of forming fully qualified names.

-A Group can contain any number of objects, including Groups.
+A Group can contain any number of objects, including other Groups.

 Each Group declares a new lexical scope for the objects it contains.